xojs/xo/readme.md

 XO is based on ESLint.
 This project started out as just a shareable ESLint config, but it quickly grew out of that.
 I wanted something even simpler.
 Just typing `xo` and be done.
 No decision-making.
 No config.
 I also have some exciting future plans for it.
 However, you can still get most of the XO benefits while using ESLint directly with the [ESLint shareable config](https://github.com/xojs/eslint-config-xo).

+#### Why am I getting errors about `Unexpected top-level property` when customizing the `xo` config?

+The `--extend` argument is for use with ESLint configs.
+You will probably see errors if you do `--extend .xo.config.js`, for example. `xo` will automatically detect its config files.

 ## Editor plugins

 - [Sublime Text](https://github.com/xojs/SublimeLinter-contrib-xo)